lukas-brg/LearningCards/README.md

 2. The `{BACK}` tag marks the point where the back side begins.
    - If this tag is omitted, only the H1 heading makes up the front side, the rest will be on the back side
 3. The end of a card is defined by using the {END} tag:
-   - The `{END}` tag can be omitted for subsequent cards or when a card is at the end of file.
+   - The `{END}` tag can be omitted for consecutive cards or when a card is at the end of file.

 <br/>